tgnemecek/core-website/src/collections/pages/learning.md

 ---
 template: ServicePage
 title: CORE Business
-subtitle: Balance and humanize your business with our systemic success strategies
+subtitle: Balance and humanize your business with our systemic strategies for success
 explanation:
   text: >-
     **We help businesses implement sustainable change** by using the holistic